 Hunter Power Plant, a coal-fired power plant south of Castle Dale, Utah

-The United States has laws to reduce the environmental impacts associated with electricity production and transmission.
-The Clean Air Act establishes regulations for the control of air pollutant emissions from most power plants.
+The United States has laws that govern the environmental impacts of electricity generation and transmission.
+The Clean Air Act regulates air pollutant emissions from most power plants.
 The U.S. Environmental Protection Agency (EPA) administers the Clean Air Act and sets emissions standards for power plants through various programs like the Acid Rain Program.
-The Clean Air Act has helped to substantially reduce emissions of some of the major types of air pollutants in the United States.
+The Clean Air Act has helped to substantially reduce emissions of some major types of air pollutants in the United States.

 The impact of power plants on the landscape

 Many power plants are large physical structures that alter the visual landscape.
-In general, the larger the area disturbed, the more likely it is for the power plant to affect the landscape.
+In general, the larger the structure, the more likely it is that the power plant will affect the visual landscape.

 Fossil fuel, biomass, and waste burning power plants

-In the United States, fossil fuels (mainly coal, oil, and natural gas), materials that come from plants (biomass), and municipal and industrial wastes are used to generate most of the electricity people use (about 68% in 2014).
-Emissions that result from the combustion of these fuels include:
+In the United States, the energy sources for about 68% of total electricity generation in 2015 were: fossil fuels (mainly coal, oil, and natural gas), materials that come from plants (biomass), and municipal and industrial wastes.
+Emissions that result from combustion of these fuels include:

 - Carbon dioxide (CO2)

 - Sulfur dioxide (SO2)